HeroCTF/HeroCTF_v3/System/Assistant/README.md

 Format : **Hero{flag}**<br>
 Author : **Log_s**

+### Hints

+ - Don't forget to check what you can run as root without password

 ### Write up

 In this challenge, you can run the script `/bin/assistant.py` as root.
 Let's take a look at the script.